Okay, I need to get some thoughts off my chest. I've learned to pay attention when an idea won't leave me alone.

 By the standards of a lot of writers, I’m puny – a mighty small fish in a mighty big pond.
 But you know what?
 That’s okay.
 I’m using my gift appropriately now.
 I’m not so cocky as to think I’ll never face any more professional setbacks, challenges, or failures (that’s the way we grow, after all).
 But now my writing brings me peace instead of frustration.

 The nice thing about gifts from God is they keep on giving.
 A few years ago when I was trying to find an agent for The Simplicity Primer, I queried dozens and dozens of agents – possibly close to a hundred.
 Some expressed interest in seeing the proposal, then dropped it.
 Getting an agent to pay attention to me was like pulling teeth.

 This summer some writing friends convinced me I needed an agent for future books.
 Armed with a couple of recommendations, I queried two agents.
 That’s right: TWO agents.
 Not dozens, TWO.
 One didn’t get back to me for weeks, and then it was a decline.
-But the other agent – a fellow by the name of Don Fehr with the highly respectable Trident Media Group in New York City – responded right away, accepted representation, and is now shopping around my next book.
+But the other agent accepted me.
+[Update: We've since parted ways amiably because I didn't have any manuscripts to send him.]

 I don’t want to read too much into this, but the inarguable fact remains that once I gave my writing over to God, I started getting published.
 Once I learned to subdue my rebellious spirit and direct my gift they way it was supposed to go, things started becoming easier for me.